danoph/gilded-rose-js/README.md

   - being able to refactor code without breaking functionality along the way (hint - make small changes and run tests after each change to make sure everything still works).
   - being able to implement Object Oriented Programming concepts like Polymorphism (hint - https://sourcemaking.com/refactoring/replace-conditional-with-polymorphism).

+There is no one correct solution to this problem; however, solutions using OOP techniques often look very similar.
 I look for proper refactoring/OOP techniques rather than speed.
 Finishing within one hour is possible but not necessary.
 However, knowing specific techniques (like Replace conditional with Polymorphism) helps you solve this problem faster.

 This website provides some techniques on how to fix this code: https://sourcemaking.com/refactoring/smells/switch-statements